MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ### Customer profiles, activities, customer measures, intelligence, enrichments
 Access to a customer profile in Customer Insights is governed by which business unit team owns the profile and the Customer Insights role of the user.
 The *Administrator* and *Contributor* roles have access to all profiles regardless of owning business unit team.
 The *Marketing contributor* and *Viewer* roles have access only to customer profiles that belong to their business unit.

-Note that the *Marketing contributor* role has access to only Segments (only *build your own*) and Measures (only *build your own*) in the Customer Insights user interface.
+Note that the *Marketing contributor* role has access to only Segments (*build your own*) and Measures (*build your own*) in the Customer Insights user interface.
 Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more information about user roles in Customer Insights.

 > [!NOTE]
    > * The **administrator** and **contributor** roles are highly privledged and **should only be given to users that belong to the *Org/Root* business unit**.
 They have access to all data, segments, measures, etc. regardless of business unit ownership and all functionality of Customer Insights.
 These users are typically responsible for preparing the data estate, i.e., setting up data sources, business unit data separation rules, unification rules, enrichments, intelligence models etc.